 If you're wondering why the OIO wasn't passed earlier, it's because the FCC didn't have jurisdiction over ISPs.
 To pass the OIO, the FCC had to reclassify ISPs as common carriers under Title II.
 This means ISPs were classified under Title II as a public utility, like water, electricity and sewage.
 That action also brought them under the purview of the FCC and allowed for greater regulation to maintain net neutrality.

-This is an important aspect of the current debate on net neutrality, because this past decision is often cited by current supporters of the OIO repeal as a reason to deregulate the actions of ISPs.
+This past decision is often cited by current supporters of the OIO repeal as a reason to deregulate the actions of ISPs.
 In fact, FCC Chairman Ajit Pai often points to the 20 years preceding significant FCC oversight, and the success of startups founded during that time, as proof that no additional regulation was ever needed, and supporters of the FCC's move reportedly refer to the OIO as a solution to a problem that didn't exist.

 The birth of net neutrality